documentationfor yFiles for HTML 3.0.0.1

 Graphs and Diagrams

-In yFiles for HTML, a graph is defined as a set of objects where some pairs of objects might be connected.
+In yFiles for HTML, a graph is defined as a set of objects where some pairs of objects may be connected.
 We call such an object a node (instead of entity, vertex, or element) and a connection an edge (instead of link, relation, or arc).
-The edges might be directed or undirected.
+Edges can be directed or undirected.

 Undirected and directed graphs